logbyjungle/Abs-Rad-Timer/README.md

 the time it took to get the kill is printed but most importantly stoped in the file "times.txt" to keep track of the progression

-pyautogui and time libraries are required for it to work
+python , pyautogui library and time library are required for it to work